Patrick has had many poems published in such venues as YOUNG AMERICAN

 |

-Patrick Hunt has written a comprehensive literary analysis of the Classical
+Patrick Hunt has written a literary analysis of the Classical

 Hebrew poetry in the biblical SONG OF SONGS - known in Hebrew as SHIR

-Hebrew poetry is annotated and examined (e.g., simile, metaphor,
+Hebrew poetry are annotated and examined (e.g., simile, metaphor,

-paronomasia, euphemism, hyperbole, etc.) and often compared to Classical
+paronomasia, euphemism, chiasmus, metonymy, synecdoche, hyperbole, etc.) and often compared to Classical

 |

-(except in several articles of Patrick's previous publications with Peter
+in prior literature (note Patrick's previous publications with Peter

 for them.
 This new book on the dense, subtle and likely erotic Hebrew poetry